Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 -------------- [Alternate Gear Recipe Materials] ---------------

 ► Description:
   Changes some gear material requirements for crafting or upgrading vanilla gear to match the biome the item comes from.
 Thus a player will not need to be pushed back to the previous biome to get the required material to craft it (where possible).
+Other changes are made as it made sense.

 ► Mid-Game Toggling:
   Can be enabled/disabled during gameplay, but requires the relevant crafting menu to be reopened to take effect.